Denver metropolitan area

 The central part of the metropolitan statistical area (MSA) includes Denver and three immediately adjacent counties: Jefferson County to the west, Adams County to the north and east, and Arapahoe County to the south and east.
 The continuously urbanized area extends northwest into the City and County of Broomfield, bordering Jefferson and Adams counties, and south into Douglas County, adjoining Arapahoe County.
 Also included in the federally defined MSA are four rural counties: Elbert County on the southeastern prairie and Clear Creek, Gilpin, and Park counties in the Rocky Mountains.

 Counties

-The Denver-Aurora-Lakewood Metropolitan Statistical Area comprises ten counties.
+The Denver–Aurora–Centennial Metropolitan Statistical Area comprises ten counties.
 The sortable table below includes the following information: